Roland Martin (journalist): Life and career

 Martin was born in Houston, Texas.
 His maternal great-grandparents had migrated from Haiti to Louisiana, where his family originates.
 He graduated with a B.S. in journalism from Texas A&M University and a master's degree in Christian communications from Louisiana Baptist University.

 He is the former executive editor of the Chicago Defender.

-From 2005 to 2008, Martin hosted a morning radio talk show on WVON in Chicago, and was with CNN as a contributor from 2007 to 2013.
+From 2005 to 2008, Martin hosted a morning radio talk show on WVON in Chicago and was with CNN as a contributor from 2007 to 2013.
 He guest-hosted Campbell Brown: No Bias, No Bull while Brown was on maternity leave in April and May 2009.

-He became the host of TV One's first Sunday News show Washington Watch with Roland Martin in 2009.
+He became the host of TV One's first Sunday News program Washington Watch with Roland Martin in 2009.
 It ran for 4 years and is currently off the air.

 In March 2013, Martin announced on Twitter that he was leaving CNN.
 His last day was on April 6, 2013.

-It was announced on July 9, 2013, that Martin would be the host of TV One's first live one-hour, weekday morning news program titled News One Now.
+It was announced on July 9, 2013, that Martin would be the host of TV One's first live one-hour, weekday morning news program titled NewsOne Now.
 The program premiered on November 4, 2013.
 On December 7, 2017, Martin announced on air that TV One had canceled the show due to low ratings from Black viewers, but that he would still remain involved with the network.
 On January 14, 2018, it was announced that Martin had won two NAACP Image Awards for the show.

 Also, Roland hosted a three-hour radio show called The Roland Martin Show.
 He currently hosts a web series, Roland Martin Unfiltered on YouTube.